tiffanymcbroom/Inpatient_Charges/README.md

 # Inpatient_Charges

-Inpatient charges by state
+Inpatient charges by State

-test
+Open Jupyter Notebook and hit run
+Use SQlite
+Use Pandas